-CBO estimates that enacting the legislation would not increase net direct spending or on-budget deficits by more than \$5 billion in any of the four consecutive 10-year periods beginning in 2027.
+CBO estimates that enacting H.R.
+4545 would not increase net direct spending or on-budget deficits by more than \$2.5 billion in any of the four consecutive 10-year periods beginning in 2028.

 H.R.
-1941 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA).

-H.R.
-1941 could increase the cost of an existing mandate on private entities required to pay fees.
-Based on information from the affected agencies, CBO estimates that the incremental cost of the mandate would fall well below the annual threshold for private-sector mandates established in UMRA (\$154 million in 2016, adjusted annually for inflation).
+4545 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA).
+If financial regulators increase fees to offset some of the costs of implementing the bill, H.R.
+4545 would increase the cost of an existing mandate on private entities required to pay those fees.
+Using information from the affected agencies, CBO estimates that the incremental cost of the mandate would fall well below the annual threshold for private-sector mandates established in UMRA (\$156 million in 2017, adjusted annually for inflation).

-Estimated cost to the Federal Government: The estimated budgetary effects of H.R.
-1941 are shown in the following table.
-The costs of this legislation fall within budget function 370 (commerce and housing credit).
+Estimated cost to the Federal Government: The estimated budgetary effect of H.R.
+4545 is shown in the following table.
+The costs of the legislation fall within budget function 370 (commerce and housing credit).